Erdemtsynduev/Erdemtsynduev/README.md

 #### Talking about my personal stuff:

 - 🙋‍♂️ Participant of various hackathons.
-And somewhere even a winner [Hackathon Winner - Mr. Bot Team][demhack]
+And somewhere even a winner
+- ✨ First place at the DEMHACK hackathon [Hackathon Winner - Mr. Bot Team][demhack]
+- ✨ Third place at the SDV Digital Nomad hackathon [Individual participation][sdvdigitalnomad]
 - 👉 I work for Whoosh and make the best electric scooter rental app [Whoosh][whoosh_bike]
 - 💻 The tech I'm interested in Android, Kotlin, AR/VR and ML
 - ✍ Technical writer at Medium